Welcome New Summer Architecture Graduate Students!

 - Submit the Graduate Admission Decision Form (accept or decline) and pay the program deposit by April 15

-- Review the New Graduate Student checklist
+- New Graduate Student checklist

-- International students: Pre-Arrival Checklist
+- International students: Getting Started

-- Join your Facebook group for Master of Architecture students
+Don’t forget to join your Facebook group for Master of Architecture students

-School of Architecture & Environment Mandatory Orientation:
+School of Architecture & Environment Mandatory in-person Orientations:

 If you are to be a Track 1, Eugene campus admit starting the program FALL term, you are invited to join the Fall term orientation.